armcknight/AdventOfCode/README.md

 This is generally the order of operations each year to prepare for the next competition.

 - `make init` to set up the dev env.
 - `make update` to ensure all available years are scaffolded and available days' descriptions and inputs are filled in, and the generated Xcode project is up to date.
+(Currently doesn't work in terminal, must run the `update` scheme in the Xcode project.)
 - `make test` to run the tests for all years present.

 # Performance